Prime Minister of India: Office

 The Prime Minister's Office (PMO) acts as the principal workplace of the prime minister.
 The office is located at South Block, and is a 20-room complex, and has the Cabinet Secretariat, the Ministry of Defence and the Ministry of External Affairs adjacent to it.
 The office is headed by the principal secretary to the prime minister of India, generally a former civil servant, mostly from the Indian Administrative Service (IAS) and rarely from the Indian Foreign Service (IFS).

 Family

-Manmohan Singh and Gursharan Kaur, hosting Barack Obama and Michelle Obamaat their residence on 7 November 2010.
+Manmohan Singh and Gursharan Kaur, hosting Barack Obama and Michelle Obama at their residence on 7 November 2010.
 Seated at the table are Rahul Gandhi to the left of Mrs. Obama and unseen to her right, Sonia Gandhi, both from the family of former prime minister Rajiv Gandhi.

-The prime minister's spouse sometimes accompanies him/her on foreign visits.
+The prime minister's spouse sometimes accompanies them on foreign visits.
 The prime minister's family is also assigned protection by the Special Protection Group, though it was removed after Special Protection Group Act in 2019.
-The most prominent of the family of prime ministers is the Nehru–Gandhi family, which has had three prime ministers, J. L. Nehru, Indira Gandhi and Rajiv Gandhi.
+The most prominent of the family of prime ministers is the Nehru–Gandhi family, which has had three prime ministers, Jawaharlal Nehru, Indira Gandhi and Rajiv Gandhi.
 Many family members of former prime ministers are politicians.